readthedocs/ethicalads.io/content/posts/2022-version-v1-0.md

 It was a service with millions of monthly visitors that thousands of projects relied on for their docs but run by folks with day jobs who wore pagers for their side project.
 It wasn't sustainable.

+> Today, we now have ~130 publishers and we gross just under $60k per month in ad revenue
+> of which 70% goes to publishers

 The obvious way to monetize was ads.
 However, we cared about the privacy of our visitors